Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 shop, a beggar turned statue and some songs.
 Excepting for the stage setting and

-the dresses of some of the women, the show was very western.
+the dress of the women, the show was very western.

 MONDAY OCT 16